yucefsourani/pylinuxoneclickinstall/README.md

 # For test

-* run fff.html in your browser and click on links
+* run fff.html in your web browser and click on links